sensu/sensu-docs/content/sensu-go/5.16/api/cluster-roles.md

 ---
 title: "Cluster roles API"
 linkTitle: "Cluster Roles API"
-description: "The cluster role API provides HTTP access to cluster role data.
-Here’s a reference for the cluster roles API in Sensu Go, including examples for returning lists of cluster roles, creating Sensu cluster roles, and more.
+description: "The Sensu cluster roles API provides HTTP access to cluster role data.
+This refernece includes examples for returning lists of cluster roles, creating Sensu cluster roles, and more.
 Read on for the full reference."
 version: "5.16"
 product: "Sensu Go"
 menu: